kstenerud/concise-encoding/cte-specification.md

 File Format
 -----------

 A CTE file is simply a file containing a single CTE document.
 Recall that a CTE document consists of a single top-level object, and that you can store multiple objects by making the top level object a container.
-CTE files should be named using the extension "cte".
+CTE files should be named using the extension `cte`.

 For example: File `mydata.cte`